data-integrations/datastream-delta-plugins/docs/datastream-cdcSource.md

 Please refer [here](https://asktom.oracle.com/pls/apex/asktom.search?tag=when-can-a-rowid-change) for when a ROWID could change.

 ### Multiple updates to the same row
 Events written by Datastream may arrive out of order.
 BigQuery plugin cannot sort the events if multiple events happened in the same milli-second to the same row.
 The consequence is that target database may apply those events in the order of receiving them.
-But such case is very rare becasue it only happens when multiple change events against the same row are committed in the same milli-second and Datastream write them out of order.
+But such case is very rare becasue it only happens when multiple change events against the same row are committed in the same millisecond and Datastream write them out of order.

 Trouble Shooting changes got replicated with a high latency
 -----------